-Previously, Kar was the national program evaluator for substance use disorders psychological training programs and a subject matter expert on intimate partner violence for the Department of Veteran’s Affairs.
-She also worked with the International Center for Research on Women, the International Rescue Committee, and Johns Hopkins University.
+Previously, Kar has served as a clinician, a consultant on domestic violence screening and intervention, and a master trainer of a range of evidence-based psychological treatment interventions.
+She has also worked with the International Center for Research on Women, the International Rescue Committee, and Johns Hopkins University.

-Kar has a PhD in clinical psychology from Stony Brook University and a postdoctoral fellowship in trauma and substance use disorders at the San Francisco VA Medical Center.
+Kar obtained a PhD in clinical psychology from Stony Brook University and a postdoctoral fellowship in co-occuring trauma and substance use disorders at the San Francisco VA Medical Center.
 She holds an MHS in international health from the Johns Hopkins University Bloomberg School of Public Health and a BA in neuroscience from Smith College.

 "The mental health needs of vulnerable populations must be addressed to achieve comprehensive and sustainable change."